gia-lexa/go-worker-pool/README.md

 ### 🚀 Overview

 This Go project implements a concurrent worker pool that processes jobs efficiently using goroutines and channels.
-It is designed for real-world scenarios where tasks need to be executed in parallel, such as:
+It mirrors what would be necessary for real-world scenarios where tasks need to be executed in parallel, such as:

 ### 🔹 Real-World Use Cases